-What Are Some Tips to Help You Take Your HIV Medication Every Day?
+What Are Some Tips to Help Me Take My HIV Medication Every Day?

-HIV treatment involves taking HIV medication every day, exactly as prescribed to lower the amount of HIV in your blood.
-Keeping the amount of the virus in your blood very low -- so low that a test can't detect it (called an undetectable viral load) -- is the best thing you can do to stay healthy.
-There is also a prevention benefit: people living with HIV who take HIV medication daily as prescribed and get and keep an undetectable viral load, have effectively no risk of transmitting HIV to an HIV-negative partner through sex.
+If you're newly diagnosed with HIV, you may be seeking tips and tools to help you keep up with your HIV treatment.
+That's because HIV treatment involves taking HIV medication every day, exactly as prescribed to lower the amount of HIV in your body (also called the viral load) to a very low level.
+This is called viral suppression.
+If the viral load is so low that it doesn't show up in a standard lab test, this is called having an undetectable viral load.
+Getting and keeping an undetectable viral load is the best thing you can do to stay healthy.
+There is also a prevention benefit: people living with HIV who take HIV medication daily as prescribed and get and keep an undetectable viral load have effectively no risk of transmitting HIV to an HIV-negative partner through sex.

 Here are some tips that may help you take every dose of your HIV medication, every day:

 - Follow your treatment plan exactly as your health care provider has prescribed.
 HIV medication should be taken at specific times of the day, with or without certain kinds of food.
 If you have questions about when and how to take your medication, talk to your health care provider or pharmacist.

 - Create a routine.
 Add taking your medication to things you already do each day.
 For example, if your medical provider prescribes taking your medication every morning with food, make it a habit to take it at breakfast.

 - Try a weekly or monthly pill box with compartments for each day of the week to help you remember whether or not you took your medicine that day.